Neroli1108/code-function-analysis-vscode-ext/README.md

 - **Visual Studio Code** version `1.94.0` or higher.
 - **Node.js** version `14.x` or higher.
-- An **OpenAI API Key** with access to the GPT-4 model, or a **Hugging Face API Key**.
+- An **API Key** for OpenAI, Hugging Face, or Google Gemini, depending on the models you want to use.

 ## Getting Started

-### Setting Up the OpenAI or Hugging Face API Key
+### Setting Up the OpenAI, Hugging Face, or Google Gemini API Key

 1. **Obtain an API Key**:

    - For **OpenAI**: Sign up or log in to the [OpenAI Platform](https://platform.openai.com/), navigate to the API keys section, and generate a new secret key.
    - For **Hugging Face**: Sign up or log in to the [Hugging Face Platform](https://huggingface.co/), and navigate to your account settings to generate an API key.
+   - For **Google Gemini**: Follow the setup instructions to obtain your Gemini AI API key (visit [Google AI Platform](https://ai.google.com/) for more information).

 2. **Configure the API Key in VS Code**:

    - Open Visual Studio Code.
    - Go to `File` > `Preferences` > `Settings` (or `Code` > `Preferences` > `Settings` on macOS).
    - Search for `Code Function Analysis`.
-   - Enter your API key in the `Code-function-analysis: Api Key` field for OpenAI or the `Hugging Face API Key` field for Hugging Face.
+   - Enter your API key in the appropriate field for the AI service you wish to use (OpenAI, Hugging Face, or Google Gemini).

    **Note**: Keep your API key secure and do not share it publicly.